-Water produced and used in a variety of industries and processes contains dissolved minerals that if not treated will form hard scales and deposits.
-They can plug wells, formations, drilling and flow control equipment in the oil and natural gas market, as well as foul and plug heat transfer equipment, pumps and valves in the industrial and cleaning markets leading to severe losses in production, efficiencies and costly equipment replacements.
+Water, produced and used in a variety of industries and processes, contains dissolved minerals that if not treated or removed will form hard scales and deposits.
+They can plug wells, rock formations, drilling and flow control equipment in the oil and natural gas market, as well as foul and plug heat transfer equipment, pumps and valves in the industrial and cleaning markets leading to severe losses in production, efficiencies, downtime and costly equipment replacements.

 Of special interest is the use of significant amounts of fresh water in various parts of the country to control and minimize the effects of high salinity brines in shale oilfields.
 This is done to protect wells, pumps and shale formations from becoming scaled-up with salt (halite), costing operators millions of dollars annually in fresh water use, disposal and deferred oil production revenues.
 High salinity brines also are associated with high levels of iron and iron sulfide deposits becoming an even bigger threat to disrupt oilfield operations.

 One of the largest operational expenses in the Bakken shale oilfields and elsewhere is the cost of using fresh water to dilute the high salinity brines in order to control and prevent the precipitation of sodium chloride (halite).
 The formation of hard halite deposits plug wells leading to catastrophic well failure resulting in lost production, downtime and expensive replacement and repair costs.
 Millions are spent annually by industry to transport, store, pump and dispose of fresh water not to mention the loss of 10 – 20% in oil production revenues.